 Wondering what is expected in a literature review?
 Not sure how to start?
 This session will address the purpose and objectives of a literature review and offer strategies for starting, tracking, and synthesizing the information you have gathered.

-Graduate Thesis Writing Bootcamp
+Graduate Writing Retreat

-May 1-3, 2024, from 9:00 am to 5:00 pm
+Times: 9:00 am to 5:00 pm

-Application form (due April 22, 2024)
+Application form (due November 25, 2024)

-The focus of this writing bootcamp is on producing text.
-Attendees are challenged to write as many words as possible over the three days, with a stretch goal of 10,000 words.
 We know that 10,000 words are a lot, but aiming big encourages commitment and focus.
-To increase the chance of success, attendees are asked to develop a focused writing plan (See: How to prepare a thesis "road map") and submit it to academic_learning@umanitoba.ca with the subject line “thesis roadmap” by 4:00 pm on April 28.
-We also encourage students to discuss their writing plans with their advisors or an ALC graduate tutor and attend an ALC workshop on developing a writing roadmap.
-Workshop dates and times are listed below.
+To increase the chance of success, attendees are asked to develop a focused writing plan (See: How to prepare a thesis "road map" (PDF)) and submit it to academic_learning@umanitoba.ca with the subject line “Thesis Roadmap” by 9:00 am December 2, 2024.
+We also encourage students to discuss their writing plans with their advisors or an ALC graduate tutor.

 *We know that childcare demands can complicate attending these retreats, so we are open to flex at the start and end of the day.